 I’m happy to lend my endorsement to this important program.
 And I encourage you to participate, to all participate in it.

-“I’m not disputing that that’s the real tragedy of 9/11, no, hang on please, I’m not doubting that, I’m just wondering if it’s real.”
+“I’m not disputing that Islamophobic racism is the real tragedy of 9/11—no—hang on please, I’m not doubting that, I’m just wondering if it’s real.”

-Despite the liberal salting of his question with disclaimers, it’s clearly not appreciated by colleagues in the Advanced Scientific Consensus seminar hall, which resounds with impatient groans.
-At least four classmates can be heard jeering “Sit down!” and “Don’t answer that, Naomi!”
+Despite the liberal salting of his question with disclaimers, it’s clearly not appreciated by his colleagues in the Advanced Scientific Consensus seminar hall, which resounds with intolerant groans.
+We count four distinct classmates who can be heard jeering “Sit down!” or “Don’t answer that, Naomi!”

 Oreskes, however, seizes on the challenge with apparent relish.
 Appealing to her cohort of late-twenty-something Harvard students for quiet, she attempts to rebutt the question at length.

 “Well, I was always taught there are no stupid questions, so thank you for, you know, proving that wrong.
 [General laughter, hooting.]
-No, no, I find it really interesting, I do, that a graduate student who’s apparently considered Harvard material would, um, think a fallacy like that was worth repeating.
-But I’m very—I’m happy to try to help you understand this.
+No, no, I find it really interesting, I do,” says the Prof, “that a graduate student who’s apparently considered Harvard material would, um, think a fallacy like that was worth repeating.
+But I’m very—I’m happy to try to help you get over your misunderstanding, if possible.

-“Listen, racism against Muslims in everywhere in the Western world, which is why it’s already cost the lives of three innocent Sikh-Americans, and counting.
+“Listen: racism against Muslims is everywhere in the Western world, which is why it’s already cost the lives of three innocent Sikh-Americans, and counting.
 These law-abiding members of the community spent every waking hour driving taxis [inaudible] put their kids through college, just like your parents.
 They hated Islamic extremism as much as anyone!

-“Yet that didn’t stop anti-Muslim racists—with a, driven by a poisonous ideology that seeks to paint all Sikhs as terrorists—from snuffing out their lives anyway.
+“Yet that didn’t stop anti-Muslim racists—driven by a poisonous ideology that seeks to paint all Sikhs as terrorists—from snuffing out their lives anyway.

 “So yeah, I’m aware of this ‘Islam isn’t a race’ myth [that’s been] doing the rounds of the conservative hateblogs.
 Tell that myth to the families of Javinder Singh, Parbinder Singh-Ghauri or Amrit ‘Sammy’ Singh.
 Tell that myth to me, who, as a historian of science, is trained to analyze the history and development of consensus opinions [sic].”